 Further down the road, turn off onto Fulton Road to visit one of the biggest names in Sonoma County wines: Kendall-Jackson Wine Estates & Garden.
 The large estate, complete with lavish gardens, offers guests the chance to build their own tasting flights with four choices from a seasonal selection of eight classic or reserve wines.

-Finish your long wine weekend in Santa Rosa, Sonoma County's largest city.
-Not far from Kendall Jackson, on Redwood Highway, stop for the night at the Vintners Inn.
-Surrounded by nearly 100 acres of vineyards, this is wine country luxury at its best.
-The inn's on-site restaurant, John Ash & Co., bears the name of one of the area's most legendary chefs.
+Finish your long wine weekend in Santa Rosa, Sonoma County’s largest city.
+Not far from Kendall Jackson, on Redwood Highway, stop for the night at the Vintners Resort; surrounded by nearly 100 acres of vineyards, this is wine country luxury at its best.
+The inn’s on-site restaurant, John Ash & Co., bears the name of one of the area’s most legendary chefs.

 Smaller, B&B-style accommodations also shine in Santa Rosa.
 For example, book a room at the vibrant Gables Wine Country Inn for colorful, Victorian elegance.

-End your night with dinner at John Ash & Co. or one of the many small restaurants that make downtown Santa Rosa a foodie favorite: Stark's Steak & Seafood serves up all manner of surf and turf as well as killer cocktails.
-The Spinster Sisters is downtown's destination for refined comfort food in a setting that's part dining room, part art gallery.
-And the Third Street Aleworks Brewpub and Russian River Brewing Company each dish up crave-worth pub food to complement Sonoma County's other favorite libation: micro-brewed local beer.
+End your night with dinner at John Ash & Co. or one of the many small restaurants that make downtown Santa Rosa a foodie favorite.
+For instance, The Spinster Sisters creates refined comfort food in a setting that’s part dining room, part art gallery.
+And Third Street Aleworks and Russian River Brewing Company each dish up crave-worthy pub food to complement Sonoma County’s other favorite libation: micro-brewed local beer.

 Written by Sonoma Insider Jessica Quandt